Theory Uncertainties in the Extraction of $\alpha_s$ from Drell-Yan at Small Transverse Momentum: Perturbative Uncertainties

 In \fig{pullplotsasmZ_2}, we present the results for $\as(m_Z)$ when profiling the TNPs at various orders against the N$^4$LL pseudodata.
 The uncertainty on $\as(m_Z)$ is only slightly larger at N$^{2+1}$LL than at N$^{3+1}$LL, which highlights the fact that after profiling it is largely driven by the constraints imposed by the measurement on the theory model.
 In addition, we also include results at N$^{3+0}$LL and N$^{4+0}$LL -- these orders serve as approximations of N$^{3+1}$LL and N$^{4+1}$LL, respectively, see \app{plus0orders} for their definition and a more detailed discussion.
 While these approximations lack the correct formal structure of their corresponding higher orders, we include them here for completeness.
 Note that although N$^{4+0}$LL is technically our currently highest available order, we prefer to use N$^{3+1}$LL as our nominal theory model, because it has the correct theory correlation structure.
 Furthermore, its theory precision is sufficiently high compared to the measurement precision and after profiling it yields uncertainties comparable to N$^{4+0}$LL.

 At both N$^{2+1}$LL and N$^{3+1}$LL we observe a small bias in the fitted central value of $\as(m_Z)$.
 First note that when fitting the lower-order theory model against the higher-order pseudodata, we intentionally introduce a mismatch.
 Without profiling, this naturally leads to a potential bias in $\as(m_Z)$ as it potentially absorbs some of the deficiencies of the theory model.
 This type of bias is actually what is estimated and supposed to be covered by the scanning approach (for either TNPs or scale variations).
-Indeed, fitting the central N$^{2+1}$LL and N$^{3+1}$LL models against N$^4$LL, we find central values of $\as(m_Z) = 0.1211$ and $\as(m_Z) = 0.1195$, respectively.
-These biases compared to the correct value of $0.118$ are indeed covered by the corresponding scanning uncertainties.
+Indeed, fitting the central N$^{2+1}$LL and N$^{3+1}$LL models against N$^4$LL and evaluating the uncertainty by scanning over TNPs, we find $\as(m_Z) = 0.1211 \pm 0.0044$ and $\as(m_Z) = 0.1195 \pm 0.0018$, respectively.
+The biases compared to the correct value of $0.118$ are thus indeed covered by their respective scanning uncertainties.

 When profiling the TNPs, the fit is allowed to improve the theory model by moving the TNPs toward their true values, which reduces this type of bias.
 Nonetheless, in doing so the fit must balance the theory and data constraint.
 The true values of some of the parameters, shown as stars in the pull plots, can always happen to be of order the size of the theory constraint away from 0.
 As a result, the fit picks up penalties as it tries to move the parameters to their true values, which induces a residual bias in $\as(m_Z)$ due to the imposed theory constraint.
 Importantly, we observe that this type of residual bias is much smaller and practically negligible compared to the output uncertainties.